xtracdev/envinject/README.md

 Your base container needs to have the right CA certs to allow AWS services to be called.
 Consider using [scratchy](https://github.com/xtraclabs/scratchy) for golang images, which is the scratch image plus CA certs.

+## Contributing

+To contribute, you must certify you agree with the [Developer Certificate of Origin](http://developercertificate.org/) by signing your commits via `git -s`.
+To create a signature, configure your user name and email address in git.
+Sign with your real name, do not use pseudonyms or submit anonymous commits.

+In terms of workflow:

+0. For significant changes or improvement, create an issue before commencing work.
+1. Fork the respository, and create a branch for your edits.
+2. Add tests that cover your changes, unit tests for smaller changes, acceptance test for more significant functionality.
+3. Run gofmt on each file you change before committing your changes.
+4. Run golint on each file you change before committing your changes.
+5. Make sure all the tests pass before committing your changes.
+6. Commit your changes and issue a pull request.

+## License

+(c) 2017 Fidelity Investments
+Licensed under the Apache License, Version 2.0